 Ensuring accurate and up-to-date patient information is vital in the healthcare industry.
 Incorrect patient information can lead to claim denials or delays in payment.
 For instance, a small typo in the patient’s address can result in an insurance claim being returned as undeliverable, leading to delayed payments or even denied claims.

-Using the correct diagnosis and procedure codes is essential for accurate billing.
+Correct diagnosis and procedure codes and modifiers are essential for accurate billing.
 Errors in code assignment can lead to claim denials and delays in payment.
-It’s also important to ensure that the diagnosis and procedure codes match to avoid claim denials.

-Accurately assigning codes to services is necessary to avoid overcharging or undercharging for services.
-Upcoding or undercoding can lead to audits, fines, or claim denials.
-Healthcare providers must have the knowledge and training needed to assign codes appropriately.
+Accurately assigning codes to services is necessary to avoid upcoding for services.
+Upcoding can lead to audits, fines, or claim denials.

 Missing or incomplete information